Office of Planning & Institutional Performance

 Program review not only fulfills a state mandate but also provides the basis of application for professional accreditation by programs that need it.
 In an institution such as FGCU, which is committed to ongoing evaluation, it achieves other important objectives as well.
-It assesses program quality and facilitates program improvement in colleges, and it contributes to the corpus of information on institutional effectiveness presented by the University to the Southern Association for Colleges and Schools (SACS), its regional accrediting body.
+It assesses program quality and facilitates program improvement in colleges, and it contributes to the corpus of information on institutional effectiveness presented by the University to the Southern Association for Colleges and Schools Commission on Colleges (SACSCOC), its regional accrediting body.

 Program Review reports are submitted yearly according to a predetermined schedule.
 According to the Board of Governors (BOG), all academic degree programs must undergo review at least once every seven years.

-Yes, this will not change.
-In instances where a program is undergoing professional accreditation, the self-study presented to the accrediting body as well as the subsequent report of the visiting team will continue to serve as a review for the program preparing the self study.
+Yes.
+In instances where a program is undergoing professional accreditation, the self-study presented to the accrediting body as well as the subsequent report of the visiting team will serve as a review for the program preparing the self study.
 In these cases, the guidelines provided by the accrediting body are used in conjunction with the FGCU Guidelines.

-Ultimately the college dean is responsible for seeing that IPMs are developed and implemented for their college's academic degree offerings at all levels both undergraduate and graduate.
-In addition, each college has also designated an assessment liaison who works with the Office of Planning and Institutional Performance to share information on Institutional Effectiveness between the college and PBC.
+Ultimately the college dean is responsible for seeing that Assessment Plans & Reports are developed and implemented for their college's academic degree offerings at all levels both undergraduate and graduate.
+In addition, each college has an Associate Dean who is a member of the Assessment Council and works with the Office of Planning and Institutional Performance to share information on Institutional Effectiveness between the college and PBC.

 Each program will be asked to identify at least one aspect of the assessment plan that will be implemented in the coming year, lead to assessment results, and to consideration of those results to foster program improvement.